 Chocolate Bar Walls

 Use chocolate bars as an alternative to gingerbread for the barn’s walls.
 It’s rich, delicious, and offers a nice texture.
+If you are building a real-life structure instead of a sweet treat, explore these smart ideas for insulating pole barn walls.

 Mini Marshmallow Bales